danielroe/vue-sanity/README.md

   In addition to the config you would normally pass to `@sanity/client`, you can pass a boolean as a second parameter for whether to create a preview client.
 (Used currently only when listening to real-time data updating.)

+- `defaultOptions`

+  You may also pass an object of options that will be passed to any queries you make using `useSanityFetcher`, although of course they will be overridden by any specific options you pass to `useSanityFetcher`.

 #### Example

 ```ts